Standby Generator Installations.

 Based in Durbanville, servicing the Cape Town areas.

-Supply and Installation of Standby Generators by Qualified Electricians.
+Installation of Standby Generators by Qualified Electricians.

 Eskom load shedding often leaves us in the dark at very inconvenient times, if it happens during the day business production is affected costing business owners money, after hours cuts negatively impact on our home lives.